rmelick/java-memory-leak-demo/problems.md

 ## Expensive hashCode
   Problem: An expensive hashcode is defined for something used as a key in a HashMap
   Class: GuidAndName
-  How to discover it: Cpu profiling
+  How to discover it: Cpu profiling.
+Go to "method list", sort by self time, and look for methods from our code (com.github.rmelick)

 # False cpu performance problems:
 ## Jackson deserialization